Undergraduate Course: Textiles 1A : What is textiles? (DESI08122)

-This course provides a series of project briefs, to help students understand what textiles is, and what textiles can be.
+This course provides a series of practical workshops and project briefs, to help students understand what textiles is, and what textiles can be.
 Students will be introduced to this rich discipline through a series of approx. 3-4 projects, problems and challenges, encouraging them to ask questions and seek answers through practical and conceptual exploration of the textiles discipline and associated art and design fields.

 This course introduces a range of core competencies and understanding relating to Textiles, which will form a foundation to enable and sustain subsequently more focused and self-directed study in the subject.
 There is a strong practical focus to all activities.

-Projects will help students experiment with a range of inspiring and unexpected approaches to design, as a means to develop and enrich ideas.
+Projects, classes and specialist workshops will help students experiment with a range of inspiring and unexpected approaches to design, as a means to develop and enrich ideas.
 Drawing will be developed as a language to convey possibilities and solutions for design projects, in the context of textile design.

 Research: Students will be introduced to a range of approaches to gathering relevant visual and textual information, as a means to inform and inspire new ways of thinking, making and drawing.
 These will be recorded in a variety of formats including sketchbooks, digital and analogue research files, and drawing portfolios.
-The research will also provide a basis for understanding the larger framework for the students¿ future aspirations as a designer.
+The research will also provide a basis for understanding the larger framework for the students future aspirations as a designer.